markNZed/TaskFlow/README.md

 For example, a chat application is a simple Task (receive user input, return language model response) and the management of the conversation history (e.g., displaying or deleting previous messages) is another Task (or sequence of Tasks).
 Unlike a chat interface, T@skFlow can provide any web-based interface depending on the implementation of a Task.
 Unlike a workflow application, T@skFlow uses Tasks to dynamically build a user interface (UI) rather than providing a UI to build a workflow.

+A Task Processor can process a Task and send the same task in a request to another Task Processor.
+The rules for merging the Task upon receiving the response Task are: there should be no changes to the same entries in the Task object, changes made locally are kept and changes from the response are merged (in that order).
+There should be a check for any conflicts where a value has been set locally and is also set by the response Task.

 ### Task Processor

 Tasks are processed by Task Processors, there are two Task Processors implemented in T@skFlow: nodejsProcessor and browserProcessor.
 The nodejsProcessor runs on a server and the browserProcessor runs in a web browser.
 The nodejsProcessor and browserProcessor communicate using websockets or REST style HTTP API.
 The nodejsProcessor and browserProcessor are implemented in Javascript.